 down your training by 10%.
 Think about how many more copies are made during your preprocessing.

-The above discussion is valid regardless of what you use to load/preprocess, Python code or TensorFlow operators (written in C++).
+The above discussion is valid regardless of what you use to load/preprocess data, either Python code or TensorFlow operators (written in C++).

 No "Copy to TF" (i.e.

-QueueBase can help hide the “Copy to TF” latency,
+In tensorpack, TF queues are used to hide the "Copy to TF" latency, and TF

 InputSource is an abstract interface in tensorpack, to describe where the input come from and how they enter the graph.